damonallison/dupe/README.md

 # dupe

-A simple command tond duplicate files.
+A simple command to find duplicate files.